Reda Khadra

-A youth product of Borussia Dortmund, Khadra moved to Brighton & Hove Albion in 2020, making his Premier League debut in 2021.
-He was loaned out to Championship side Blackburn Rovers for the 2021–22 season and fellow Championship sides Sheffield United and Birmingham City for the 2022–23 season.
+A youth product of Borussia Dortmund, Khadra moved to Brighton & Hove Albion in 2020 and made his Premier League debut in 2021.
+He was loaned to three Championship clubs: Blackburn Rovers in the 2021–22 season, followed by Sheffield United and Birmingham City in the 2022–23 season.
+In the summer of 2023, Khadra signed for Ligue 1 side Reims.

-Khadra has represented Germany internationally at youth level since 2018.
+Khadra represented Germany internationally at youth level between 2018 and 2022.

 Early life

 Originally from Tyre, Lebanon, Khadra's parents fled the country due to the ongoing civil war and settled in Berlin, Germany.
 Khadra's two older sisters were born in Lebanon, while he and his brother were born in Berlin.

 Club career

 Borussia Dortmund

 Khadra played youth football for CFC Hertha 06 and TeBe Berlin, before joining Borussia Dortmund's youth sector in 2016.
 In 2017–18 Khadra played 11 games for the under-17 team, helping them win the Under 17 Bundesliga.
 In 2018–19 he was promoted to the under-19 team, playing 20 games in the Under 19 Bundesliga, and helping his team win the league title.
 Khadra also participated in the 2018–19 UEFA Youth League, playing six games.
 On 9 June 2019, Khadra played for the senior team in a friendly game against Energie Cottbus, scoring the first goal in a 5–0 win.

 During the 2019–20 season, he contributed to nine goals in 25 games for the under-19 team, and made an appearance for the reserve team in the Regionalliga West, in a 2–0 away defeat to Rödinghausen on 7 March 2020.
 Khadra played six games in the 2019–20 UEFA Youth League.
 Between 2016 and 2020, Khadra played 69 youth team matches for Borussia Dortmund, scoring two goals and providing 11 assists.
 He was released in June 2020.